 Dr Mihi Ratima

 Dr Mihi Ratima (BSc, GradDipMaoriDev, DPH, PhD; Whakatōhea, Ngāti Awa) is a Director of Taumata Associates (a Māori public health consultancy) and a leading academic in Māori public health and kaupapa Māori research.
-She is a Principal Investigator on the longitudinal research project Te Kura Mai i Tawhiti and an inaugural 2016 HRC Ngā Pou Senior Māori Health Research Fellow.
+She is a Principal Investigator on the longitudinal research project Te Kura Mai i Tawhiti and was an inaugural 2016 HRC Ngā Pou Senior Māori Health Research Fellow.
 She is a former Associate Professor in Māori Health and Director of Māori Health Research at the Auckland University of Technology.
 Her international experience includes work as a Commonwealth Fund Harkness Fellow at Harvard University, a World Health Organisation analyst and a Fulbright Scholar at the University of New Mexico.

-Andrew Sporle (MA[Hons], PGDipPH; Ngati Apa, Rangitane, Te Rarawa) is a Senior Research Fellow in the Statistics Department at the University of Auckland.
+Andrew Sporle (MA[Hons], PGDipPH; Ngati Apa, Rangitane, Te Rarawa) is an Honorary Associate Professor in the Statistics Department at the University of Auckland.
 A former HRC Māori research manager, his current research focuses on indigenous statistics, social inequities and the application of existing research and official data resources to Māori development.
-He is a member of the Science Leadership Team for the Ageing Well National Science Challenge (NSC) and He Oranga Hauora Kāhui Māori for Healthier Lives NSC.
-He is a founding member of Te Mana Rauraunga and an organiser of the first Indigenous Open Data Summit in Madrid in 2016.
+He is the Managing Director of iNZight Analytics Ltd, Deputy Director of the Healthier Lives National Science Challenge.
+He is a founding member of Te Mana Rauraunga.

-Dr Lisa Te Morenga (BForSc[Hons], BSc, PhD; Ngāti Whātua, Ngāpuhi) is a Senior Research Fellow in the Department of Human Nutrition (University of Otago).
+Associate Professor Lisa Te Morenga (BForSc[Hons], BSc, PhD; Ngāti Whātua, Ngāpuhi) is an Associate Professor at the Research Centre for Hauora and Health at Massey University, Wellington.
 She leads research investigating the role of sugars and wholegrains on health outcomes, contributing to the recent WHO nutrition recommendations on fats, sugar and carbohydrates.
 She is a co-investigator in the Dunedin Study.
 She collaborates with Māori health providers on multicentre projects to improve Māori health and wellbeing.
-Lisa is Associate Dean, Māori for the Sciences Division at the University of Otago.

-Dr Gareth Treharne (BSc[Hons], PhD, Associate Fellow of the British Psychological Society) is a Senior Lecturer in the Department of Psychology at the University of Otago.
+Professor Gareth Treharne (BSc[Hons], PhD, Associate Fellow of the British Psychological Society) is a Professor in the Department of Psychology at the University of Otago.
 He has carried out extensive longitudinal research on the well-being of people with chronic illnesses, particularly rheumatoid arthritis.
 He has expertise on statistical approaches to longitudinal analyses as well as qualitative and community-focused approaches to knowledge translation including developing interventions.
 He has published in the fields of health psychology, health behaviour, rheumatology, sexuality and gender identity, and cultural identity.
 He is an investigator in Te Kura Mai i Tawhiti.